-Cosmopolitan.com’s editor Amy Odell, who started her career at New York magazine as a freelancer before launching its fashion blog The Cut, has brought her unique digital experience to one of the most well-recognised legacy media brands in women’s magazines.
-In her tenure there, which began August 2013, Odell has grown readership from 12 million to 23 million monthly unique visitors while staying true to the site’s audience of 21st-century “Cosmo Girl.”
+Cosmopolitan.com’s former editor Amy Odell, who started her career at New York magazine as a freelancer before launching its fashion blog The Cut, brought her unique digital experience to one of the most well-recognised legacy media brands in women’s magazines.
+In her tenure there, which began August 2013 and ended in January 2018, Odell grew readership from 12 million to 23 million monthly unique visitors while staying true to the site’s audience of 21st-century “Cosmo Girl.”

 Odell started her career as a freelance party reporter for New York magazine, interviewing celebrities on the red carpets.
 “You see people do it all the time on TV, but it’s actually really hard to go out there and especially to do it for New York magazine because they aren’t looking for the stuff that a lot of publications are looking for, like, ‘What’s in your purse?’
 They wanted news and jokes and I was terrified every time I went, but I was determined not to fail,” Odell told BoF.

 That training honed her on-point, sometimes biting sense of humour, which she applied to her work as a writer of The Cut, New York magazine’s fashion blog.
 After four years there, BuzzFeed, known best for easy-to-digest, shareable content, lured Odell away to launch its fashion vertical, BuzzFeed fashion in early 2012.